-To celebrate their momentous birthday, here are some of our favourite historic and beautiful places.
+Here are some of our favourite historic and beautiful places.

-Bodiam Castle, East Sussex – Grade I
+Bodiam Castle, East Sussex, Grade I

 Bodiam Castle in East Sussex is a beautiful example of a surviving medieval moated fortress.
 The castle is said to have been built in 1385 by Sir Edward Dalyngrigge, a former knight of Edward III to defend the area against French invasion during the Hundred Years’ War.